laumrt/FBPIC-EWP/README.md

 * __Laser and Plasma field Calculation__: Disposing of the 3D electric field map, a 2D linear interpolation is performed for m=0 in order to calculate the Plasma electric field on each electron.
 Subsequently, the Laser electric field is retrieved as $\mathbf{E}_L = \mathbf{E}_T - \mathbf{E}_W$
 * __Work Calculation__: Lastly, the work of each electric field component is calculated as $W_{W,L} = -e \int_{0}^{t} \mathbf{E}_{W,L} \cdot \mathbf{v}\,dt'$ in the time interval $[0, t]$.
 The results are stored in an HDF5 file.

-FBPIC-EWP also allows to calculate the Laser and Plasma magnetic fields on each particle, through the `magnetic_field` parameter in the `main.py` module. `magnetic_field` is set to `False` by default
+FBPIC-EWP also allows to calculate the Laser and Plasma magnetic fields on each particle, through the `magnetic_field` parameter in the `main.py` module. `magnetic_field` is set to `False` by default.

 ## Requirements
 * Python 3.x